Arelle/ixbrl-viewer/README.md

 In order to view an iXBRL report in the viewer, it must first be prepared using the Arelle plugin.
 The preparation process updates the iXBRL file to include:

-1. A link to the Javascript viewer
+1. A link to the JavaScript viewer
 2. A block of JSON data that contains the results of processing the XBRL data and associated taxonomy

-Once prepared, the resulting file provides an entirely standalone viewer.
-Once prepared, the viewer is entirely standalone, and does not require access to the taxonomy, or to any online services.
-The only dependency is on the javascript viewer application, which is a single file which can be accessed directly online, downloaded or built locally.
+Once prepared, the resulting file provides an entirely standalone viewer, and does not require access to the taxonomy, or to any online services.
+The only dependency is on the JavaScript viewer application, which is a single file which can be accessed directly online, downloaded or built locally.

+It is also possible to place the link to the viewer, and the block of JSON data in a separate file.
+See Stub Viewer Mode below.

-The javascript viewer application is a single Javascript file called ixbrlviewer.js.
-It contains all of the javascript that runs the viewer functionality.
+The JavaScript viewer application is a single JavaScript file called ixbrlviewer.js.
+It contains all of the JavaScript that runs the viewer functionality.

 ## Installation

-The python portion of this repo is developed using Python 3.11.
+The Python portion of this repo is developed using Python 3.11.

 1. Clone the [iXBRL Viewer git repository][ixbrlviewer-github].
 2. Download and install [Arelle][arelle-download]